kubernetes-sigs/cluster-api-provider-vsphere/test/infrastructure/vcsim/README.md

 vcsim controller is a regular Kubernetes controller designed to be run aside to CAPV when you are planning to use vcsim as a target infrastructure instead of a real vCenter.

-It is also worth to notice that vcsim controller leverage several components from Cluster API's in-memory provider, and thus it is recommended to become familiar with this [document](https://github.com/kubernetes-sigs/cluster-api/blob/main/test/infrastructure/inmemory/README.md) before reading following paragraphs.
+It is also worth to notice that vcsim controller leverages several components from Cluster API's in-memory provider, and thus it is recommended to become familiar with this [document](https://github.com/kubernetes-sigs/cluster-api/blob/main/test/infrastructure/inmemory/README.md) before reading the following paragraphs.

-### Preparing up a test environment (using vcsim)
+### Preparing a test environment (using vcsim)

 In order to understand the architecture of the vcsim controller, it is convenient to start looking only at components that are involved in setting up a test environment that will use vcsim as a target infrastructure.